 The major shift in performance management over the last couple of decades has been towards more rigorous and frequent progress checks.
 Assessing performance isn’t a one-time event, but rather an ongoing process allowing flexibility for fast-paced workplaces and shifting development cycles.

 Periodic progress checks ensure that targets can be revised on the fly, acknowledging when an employee is ahead of schedule or may have overlooked a task.
-Strong performance can be spotted as it happens and reinforced with positive feedback, while performance gaps can be identified and measures taken to rectify them before they become major issues.
+Strong performance can be spotted as it happens and reinforced with positive feedback, while performance gaps can be identified and measures are taken to rectify them before they become major issues.

 Managers should make keeping a document of their observations throughout the year; these notes should stick only to the facts (for instance, “David has missed three project deadlines”, rather than “David is poor at time management”).
 Complimented with raw data, these notes should form a comprehensive overview of an employee’s performance.